pdejan/postonosa/README.md

 # ENGLISH

-* **Poštonoša** is an app created specifically for postmen in Bosnia and Herzegovina (Pošte Srpske).
-The application allows for simple logging and entry of utility bill payments within a delivery area, offering a few convenient perks, all while completely offline.
+* **Poštonoša** is an app created for postmen in Bosnia and Herzegovina (Pošte Srpske).
+The application allows for simple logging and entry of utility bill payments within a delivery area, generating report, offering a few convenient perks, all while completely offline.

 ## Main Features
 * **Offline:** The app works without an internet connection.